Politics of British Columbia: History of politics in British Columbia

 Sir Richard McBride was the first Premier of British Columbia to declare a party affiliation (Conservative Party) and institute conventional party/caucus politics.

 Since party politics were introduced to British Columbia, there have been a number of political parties which have controlled the government for more than ten years, including the Conservative government of the early 20th century, the interwar Liberal government, the post-war Social Credit ("Socred") government of W.A.C.
-Bennett and, following a further brief reign by the New Democratic (NDP), another Social Credit government under his son, Bill Bennett, the NDP government of the 1990s and the BC Liberal Party Government in the 2000s under Gordon Campbell.
+Bennett and, following a brief reign by the New Democratic (NDP) under David Barrett, another Social Credit government under his son, Bill Bennett, the NDP government of the 1990s under Mike Harcourt, and the BC Liberal Party Government in the 2000s under Gordon Campbell.

 During the 1940s, the government was controlled by a coalition of the Liberals and Conservatives.
 Neither party had the electoral strength to form a majority, so a coalition was used as a means to prevent the B.C.
 Co-operative Commonwealth Federation (CCF) (the forerunner of the NDP) from taking power.

+The coalition adopted instant runoff voting hoping to prevent a CCF breakthrough but due to change in voting patterns, the change did not stop the Social Credit party from capturing many seats and winning government in 1952.